espressif/esp-idf/docs/en/api-guides/build-system.rst

 - Evaluates component dependencies and builds the ``BUILD_COMPONENTS`` list of components to include in the build (see :ref:`above<component-requirements-implementation>`).
 - Finds all components in the project (searching ``COMPONENT_DIRS`` and filtering by ``COMPONENTS`` if this is set).
-- Loads the project configuration from the ``sdkconfig`` file and produces a ``cmake`` include file and a C header file, to set config macros.
+- Loads the project configuration from the ``sdkconfig`` file and produces a ``sdkconfig.cmake`` file and ``sdkconfig.h`` header, to define config values in CMake and C/C++, respectively.
 If the project configuration changes, cmake will automatically be re-run to reconfigure the project.
 - Sets the `CMAKE_TOOLCHAIN_FILE`_ variable to the ESP-IDF toolchain file with the Xtensa ESP32 toolchain.
 - Declare the actual cmake-level project by calling the `CMake project function <cmake project_>`_.
 - Load the git version.
-This includes some magic which will automatically re-run cmake if a new revision is checked out in git.
+This includes some magic which will automatically re-run CMake if a new revision is checked out in git.
 See `File Globbing & Incremental Builds`_.
 - Include ``project_include.cmake`` files from any components which have them.
 - Add each component to the build.
-Each component CMakeLists file calls ``register_component``, calls the cmake `add_library <cmake add_library_>`_ function to add a library and then adds source files, compile options, etc.
+Each component CMakeLists file calls ``register_component``, calls the CMake `add_library <cmake add_library_>`_ function to add a library and then adds source files, compile options, etc.
 - Add the final app executable to the build.
 - Go back and add inter-component dependencies between components (ie adding the public header directories of each component to each other component).